 Most unique and timely in this work is the explanation of complex associations between excessive and defective estrogen signaling (multiparity and nulliparity) and breast tumors with different ER expressions.
 The tumor suppressing effect of excessive and the liberating effect of defective estrogen supply has disproportional impact on ER+ and ER- cancers.
-The higher the ER expression of tumor cells, the stronger the killing capacyty of estrogen exposure.
+The higher the ER expression of tumor cells, the stronger the genome repairing capacity of estrogen exposure.

 This page is a summary of: Triple-negative breast cancer risk in women is defined by the defect of estrogen signaling: preventive and therapeutic implications, OncoTargets and Therapy, January 2014, Taylor & Francis,